-#sheepshow2018 This bronze sculpture will be on the Saturday night auction at the Wild Sheep Foundation Convention in Reno Jan.
+#sheepshow2018 This bronze sculpture was on the Saturday night auction at the Wild Sheep Foundation Convention in Reno Jan.
 20, 2018

 Critters of the Crags